OSGeo/gdal/doc/source/development/dev_environment.rst

 .. note::

-    The ``compilers`` package will install ``vs2022_win-64`` (at time of writing) to set the appropriate environment for cmake to pick up.
+    The ``compilers`` package will install ``vs2022_win-64`` (at time of writing) to set the appropriate environment for CMake to pick up.
 It also finds and works with Visual Studio 2022 (Professional or Enterprise) if that is installed.

 Checkout GDAL sources